-This variable only applies to Visit Types "2-Semi-Annual" and "3-Annual".
+This variable is useful for Visit Types "2-Semi-Annual" and "3-Annual".
 There are instances where a Clinical Center entered the same form with the same visit type and number for the same participant.
-To handle these cases this variable (or "flag") is included in many of the follow-up data files.
+To handle these cases this variable (or "flag") is included in many of the data files.
 The flag indicates the form that is closest to the target visit date for the Visit Type and Number entered on the form (the target visit date for a participant's Annual Visit 1 form would be their randomization/enrollment date + 365 days).
 The flag is only included in data files where it is deemed useful.
 It is not included where the data file is limited to one form per visit, or where looking at all rows makes the most sense (e.g. Form 33).
+With the exception of Form 44 data, screening visits have a value of "1" for the Closest to Visit within Visit Type and Number variable.